State Policy Network: Finances

 SPN is a 501(c)(3) nonprofit organization.
 Its independently audited 2013 Internal Revenue Service Form 990 showed $8 million in revenue and $8.4 million in expenditures, of which $1.3 million was used for grants and payments to other organizations.
 In 2023, SPN had annual revenue of $27.1 million and annual expenses of $25.8 million.

+In 2011, Mother Jones reported that SPN is largely funded by donations from foundations, including the Lovett and Ruth Peters Foundation, the Castle Rock Foundation, and the Bradley Foundation.
 In 2013, Sharp told Politico that, like most non-profit organizations, SPN keeps its donors private and voluntary.
-In 2011, Mother Jones reported that SPN is largely funded by donations from foundations, including the Lovett and Ruth Peters Foundation, the Castle Rock Foundation, and the Bradley Foundation.
 In 2013, The Guardian reported that SPN received funding from the Koch brothers, Philip Morris, Kraft Foods, and GlaxoSmithKline.
 Other corporate donors to SPN have included Facebook, Microsoft, AT&T, Time Warner Cable, Verizon, and Comcast.

 Between 2008 and 2013, SPN received $10 million from Donors Trust, a nonprofit donor-advised fund.
 In 2011, the approximately $2 million investment from Donors Trust accounted for about 40% of annual revenue.